Celtics vs. Raptors Player Props Betting Odds

 |3PM

-- The 13.5-point total set for Dennis Schroder on Saturday is 2.2 fewer points than his season scoring average.
+- The 12.5 points prop total set for Dennis Schroder on Friday is 3.2 fewer points than his scoring average on the season (15.7).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.